melvingaye/hls/README.md

 1. Run the `db/create-db.sql` script to get an empty database
 2. Replace `<RECIPIENT_PHONE_NUMBER>` with your phone number in `db/populate-db.sql` and then run it
 3. Use [Cronguru](https://crontab.guru/) to format the time entries
+4. Make sure redis is installed and running or provide `bull` a redis config.

 #### Twilio Requirements